alexanderkoller/pergamon/src/bibtypst-styles.typ

     additional-fields: none,

     /// An array of field names that should not be printed.
 References are treated
-    /// as if they do not contain values for these fields, even if the Bibtex file
+    /// as if they do not contain values for these fields, even if the #bibtex file
     /// defines them.
 Instead of an array, you can also pass `none` to indicate that
     /// no fields should be suppressed.
     /// -> array | none